MiraBellierr/owo-bot-farm-selfbot/README.md

 - 📋 **Auto Equip Gems**: Automatically equip any gem that has expired.
 - 📞 **Stop when Captcha Appear**: It will stop when the human verification message appear.
 - 🔒 **Pretty Console**: It will send just enough information in the terminal.
+- 🎵 **Beep Sound**: Make a beep sound when success, make a warning sound when failed.
+Disable by default.

 ## 🔧 How to Use